-If an employee is released from jury duty after 4 hours or less of service, he or she must report to work for the remainder of that work day.
+If an employee is released from jury duty after 4 hours or less of service, they must report to work for the remainder of that work day.

 Time for appearance in court for personal business will be the individual employee's responsibility.
 Normally, personal days or vacation days may be used for this purpose.